Writing CIHR Proposals: August 8-11, 2023, 9:00 am – 10:15 am ET (Synchronous Online)

 The writing-intensive version of the CIHR course takes place over four days on August 8-11 (inclusive) from 9:00 a.m. − 10:15 a.m.
 The course also provides both online and in-person tutorials and one-on-one appointments to students who have drafts to submit for feedback (dates to be scheduled).

 The August CIHR Intensive course will be offered in a live online format.
 Given the proprietary nature of research grants, and the fact that this course shows samples of winning grants (with authors’ permission), this course will only be offered live and will not be recorded.
 Students who wish to take the course must attend at the times of the live online classes listed above.

 Eligibility & Registration Procedures

-Enrollment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral CIHR grants or for OGS (Ontario Graduate Scholarships).
+Enrollment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral CIHR grants or for OGS (Ontario Graduate Scholarships) in the fall of 2023.
 Those applying for postdoctoral fellowships are not eligible to participate.
-Applicants must participate for the full 5 hours of this course to be eligible for GPS credit.

 PLEASE NOTE: This is a fully synchronous course that will not be recorded.
 Attendance at all 5 hours of the online course is mandatory for registration.Students who register and do not attend the full course will be ineligible to register in other courses with the Graduate Centre for Academic Communication (GCAC) during the fall term.
 To register, click the button below: